ivaylobandrov/DataBreatheAssignment/README.md

 # DataBreatheAssignment

-Basic FastApi to get customer's data related to sales
+Basic FastApi to get customer's data related to sales.
+Python 3.10 used.

 # Steps to run the project